BlueSquare23/Learning_Perl/README.md

 `<`, `>`, `==`, `!=`, `<=`, & `>=`

-These compairson operators can either return true or false.
+These comparison operators can either return true or false.

 ## Conditional Statements

 Conditional statements form much of the core logic of perl.
-They are related to comparison operators, as the test case inside of the conditionals parenthesis often involves compairison operators.
+They are related to comparison operators, as the test case inside of the conditionals parenthesis often involves comparison operators.
 However, conditionals can be used to test anything that returns either true or false.

 ### If Statements